 When should a course provider complete a California Boater Card course provider application?

-Once the course provider has completed their NASBLA and State certifications and the CBC Data Compliance Agreement.
+After the course provider has completed their NASBLA and State certifications and the CBC Data Compliance Agreement.

 What information about the CBC must course providers provide on their websites to avoid confusion about the Boater Card?